 Things you could take in your stride before

 Now become laborsome events of will.
-Continue reading “A Blessing for One Who is Exhausted …”
+Continue reading “Blessing Prayer: For One Who Is Exhausted (Evening Prayer) …”

 And the cells of your body

 And probably precious tears Continue reading “What Happens When Your Soul Begins To Awaken …”